-Health insurance is essential, and should include medical repatriation.
-Part of the African Medical and Research Foundation, the Flying Doctor Service have introduced a special Tourist Membership, which guarantees that any member injured or ill while on safari can call on a flying doctor for free air transport (www.amref.org).
+Health insurance is essential.
+You should ensure that your travel insurance covers the emergency transport required to get you to a hospital in a major city or medical repatriation.
+Part of the African Medical and Research Foundation (amref.org), the Flying Doctor Service (www.flyingdoctorsafrica.org/membership) has introduced a special Tourist Membership which guarantees that any member injured or ill while on safari can call on a flying doctor for air transport.
 There are excellent medical facilities in Nairobi and Mombasa, but they are of a varying standard in the rest of the country.

-Bottled water is available and is advised for the first few weeks of the stay.
+Drinking the tap water is not recommended as the supply is not reliable, but bottled water is available in most places.
 When buying bottled water, check the seal of the bottle is intact.
+Alternatively, bring your own reusable water bottle with a filter or use water purification tablets.
 Avoid ice and washed salads and fruit except in top hotels and restaurants.
 Milk is pasteurised and dairy products are safe for consumption.
 Food prepared by unlicensed vendors should be avoided at all times.

 Diarrhoeal diseases are common so avoid eating raw, uncooked, unwashed meat, poultry products, dairy products fruits and vegetables or drinking contaminated water or beverages